craftercms/docs/source/.new-ia/by-role/developer/plugins/build-your-own/blueprint.rst

-content, static assets such as the initial images and fonts used for the project and configuration files for managing things like the segments for targeting, the permissions for all the items in the project, the role mappings, the RTE configuration, etc.  To see more of the ``Website Editorial Blueprint``, please see :ref:`newIa-your-first-editorial-website` where we create a project based on the ``Website Editorial Blueprint``.
+content, static assets such as the initial images and fonts used for the project and configuration files for managing things like the segments for targeting, the permissions for all the items in the project, the role mappings, the RTE configuration, etc.  To see more of the ``Website Editorial Blueprint``, please see :ref:`newIa-your-first-editorial-project` where we create a project based on the ``Website Editorial Blueprint``.

 As mentioned earlier, blueprints allows us to generate projects with predefined layouts, contents and